llvm/mlir-www/README.md

 The expected workflow is to download hugo on your machine, and run `hugo server` from the `website` directory.
-You can then access a local version of the website from http://localhost:1313/ ; anychange you make to the source Markdown will automatically be refreshed by the local hugo server.
+You can then access a local version of the website from http://localhost:1313/ ; any change you make to the source Markdown will automatically be refreshed by the local hugo server.